nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_matter_thread.rst

          mcumgr --conntype ble --hci 0 --connstring peer_name="MatterLock" image upload build/multiprotocol_rpmsg/zephyr/multiprotocol_rpmsg_subimage.suit -n 0 -w 1

    #.
-Press **Button 1** to enable Bluetooth LE SMP advertising on the nRF54H20 PDK again, because the previous operation disabled it after applying the image.
+Press **Button 1** to enable Bluetooth LE SMP advertising on the nRF54H20 DK again, because the previous operation disabled it after applying the image.
    #.
 Run the same command as in Step 3 to upgrade the Application Core image, but this time provide a path to the ``app.suit`` file.

       For example: